leticiaseixas/wai-list-of-courses/content/submit-an-offer.md

 <a href="../list-of-courses">Back to List of Courses</a>

 <form>
-  <p>The <a href="../list-of-courses">List of Courses</a> shows course, training, or certification offers from different vendors, so that people can make informed decisions when they choose an offer.</p>
+  <p>The <a href="../list-of-courses">List of Courses</a> shows course, training, or certification offers on digital accessibility from different vendors, so that people can make informed decisions when they choose an offer.</p>
   <p>We'd like to display as many offers as we can, we welcome you to submit yours using this form.</p>

 <div class="field">
     <label for="offer-name">Title (required)</label>
+    <p class="expl">Describe the title of you offer.</p>
     <input type="text" id="offer-name" required>
 </div>

 <div class="field">
     <label for="offer-description">Description (required)</label>
+    <p class="expl">Provide a brief description of you offer.</p>
     <textarea id="offer-description" required></textarea>
 </div>